fcbond/tufs/README.rst

 Code and paper for matching TUFS basic Vocab to OMW
 ---------------------------------------------------

-#. read basic vocab from the TUFS database dump
+#.
+Read basic vocab from the TUFS database dump
    #. output some stats
    #. format as input to the OMW linker